 How It Works

-Any student needing or wanting help with his/her writing can make an appointment.
+Any student needing or wanting help with his/her/their writing can make an appointment individually or through a teacher.
 Students receive one-on-one instruction so scheduling an appointment is necessary to ensure that we have sufficient Fellows to serve the students.
 In order to schedule an appointment, please click on the button below.

 Students need to come to the appointment with an assignment to brainstorm and plan/draft some piece of writing.
 We will talk to the students about the assignment and teacher’s expectations, but it is helpful–especially if the writing is part of a big assignment–if we had a copy of the assignment.

 Like to write?
 Good with people?
 High scorer on research papers and essays?
 You may be an ideal candidate for being a Writing Center Fellow.
 Fill out the form here and drop it off at the library.
 We are looking for enough Fellows to start the Writing Center when school is back in session.
 When you are notified that your application has been reviewed and accepted, we will set up an orientation meeting date.

 2:30 PM – 3:30 PM